 – Pellets – limited amounts of pellets should be fed to your rabbit.
 You need to look at the fiber percentage and make sure the protein percentage does not exceed 14%.
 Fiber minimum should be 18%.

-– Fresh water – it is more natural for rabbits to drink from a bowl, so make sure you change the water regularly.
+– Fresh water – it’s natural for rabbits to drink from a bowl, so make sure you change the water regularly.
 Fur gets into the water, so it’s best to change the water at least daily.

 – Vegetables – your rabbit should eat about 2 cups of fresh vegetable daily.
 House Rabbit Society has a great list of vegetables suitable for rabbits.